 My one New Year’s Resolution for 2014 is pretty simple: have more good days.

 I don’t have bad days on a regular basis, but I don’t necessarily have good days either.
 The days where I go to bed feeling accomplished, proud, and balanced are few and far between.
-Whether we move or not, I know that 2014 is going to be a huge year for us and I want to celebrate that by enjoying as many days as I can – even when it feels like mission impossible.
+I want to celebrate this year by enjoying as many days as I can – even when it feels like mission impossible.

-So each week, I’ll be sharing a new idea on how to have a good day – or maybe even a great one.
+So each week, I’ll be sharing one of 52 Ways to have a Good Day – or maybe even a great one.
 Read the rest of the series here.